Skip to main content

 Technology Service or Application

+There is a occasionally some overlap between a technology service and an application.
 So if you are faced with a dilemma as to which component type you should use to represent a software system, how should you decide?
 Start by re-reading the two definitions, given above.
-In the vast majority of cases, you will be able to make a clear choice: most systemsâ function and behavior is either clearly that of a service supporting other applications, or of providing business functionality to its users.
+In the vast majority of cases, you will be able to make a clear choice: most systems’ function and behavior is either clearly that of a service supporting other applications, or of providing business functionality to its users.

-If a software system is recognized and talked about by business users as a business system, you should model it as an Application.
+• If a software system is recognized and talked about by business users as a business system, you should model it as an Application.
 It will appear, by default, in visualizations where you are showing Applications to business stakeholders.

-If your need is to model your IT landscape then either Technical Service or Application type(s) will work.
-If you need to perform more complex analysis such as cost roll-ups or rationalization then itâs recommended using the application component type as the Ardoq use cases perform this analysis on Applications.
+If you need to perform business analysis such as cost roll-ups or rationalization then it is recommended to use the Application component type as the Ardoq Solutions perform this analysis on Applications.
 For more information on some of the key metadata differences between Applications and Technology Services check out the Application Rationalization Metamodel the IT Cost Management Metamodel and the Application Hosting Metamodel articles.

 Server